allthack/agbomb/README.md

 * `This bomber only works in India !!`

 ## Licence
-Apache 2.0 © Anubhav Kashyap
+Apache 2.0 © Anurag singh

 ## Screenshots (Termux)